Flashbacks of a Fool: Plot

-The following day, Evelyn convinces Joe to come into her home on the way to his date and they have sex.
-Joe arrives late to meet Ruth, who has been kept company by Boots.
-Ruth sees love bites from Evelyn on Joe's neck and storms off.
-Joe tries denying his affair with Evelyn, but ends up fighting with Boots who punches him.
-The next day, Evelyn apologizes for making him late but admits she enjoyed their lovemaking and asks if he wants to repeat it.
+The following day, Evelyn asks Joe to come into her house as he’s on his way to meet Ruth: unable to resist, he has sex with her.
+He arrives late to meet her, who has been kept company by Boots.
+However, Ruth sees love bites on Joe's neck and storms off, leading to a fight between Boots and Joe.
+The next day, Evelyn continues her affair with a more reluctant Joe.
 She forces her daughter Jane out to play so they can have the house to themselves.
-While they have sex, Jane finds a washed up sea mine and climbs on it, causing it to detonate and kill her instantly.
-Joe blames himself, runs away on the day of Jane's funeral and doesn't return.
+While they have sex, Jane finds a washed-up sea mine and climbs on it, killing her instantly.
+Joe blames himself for the recent events and runs away on the day of Jane's funeral, never to return.

-Back in the present, Joe wakes up as he is washed ashore.
-He returns to England to attend Boots' funeral but he is too late.
-His mother and Aunt tell him that Boots married Ruth and that he died of an aneurysm, leaving behind four young children and a lot of debt.
-Joe is taken by Jesse to the church graveyard to meet Ruth.
-She tells him how much she loved Boots and what a wonderful person he was but she cannot cry, even though it is the saddest moment of her life.
+Back in the present, Joe returns to England and arrives late to attend Boots' funeral.
+His mother and aunt tell him that Boots married Ruth and that he died of an aneurysm, leaving behind four young children and a lot of debt.
+Jesse takes Joe to the church graveyard to meet Ruth, who tells him how much she loved Boots.
 Joe also spots graves belonging to Jane and Evelyn.
-Jesse tells him that Evelyn's marriage broke down after Jane died and she married a man who beat her.
+He learns from Jesse that Evelyn's marriage broke down after Jane died and she married a man who physically abused her.
 Evelyn later found the courage to leave but was killed in a car accident.

-Joe goes back to the house he purchased for his family when his career was going well.
+Joe later goes back to the house he purchased for his family when his career was going well.
 He listens to the same music he and Ruth listened to on the night they first met and decides to write her a cheque to clear the debt.
 He encloses with the cheque a letter, containing the lyrics to If There is Something.
 When Jesse gives it to her, Ruth initially refuses but finds the lyrics and breaks down crying.
-Brought down to earth by Boot's death and Ruth's grief, Joe returns to Los Angeles where he is met by Ophelia and hopes to start his career afresh.
+Brought down to earth by Boots' death and Ruth's grief, Joe returns to Los Angeles where he is met by Ophelia and hopes to start his career afresh.